- 1 So, What it is Rogaine for Women?

 - 1.12 Can it be used on color treated or permed hair?

 - 1.13 Can you use Rogaine on your eyebrows?

 - 1.14 Why would hair shed when first starting Rogaine?

 - 1.15 What would happen if you stop Rogaine for Women?

 Everyone around know that men will lose their hair.
 Female pattern baldness is just as common and it can even begin before you turn 30!
 There are several treatments for hair loss in women but this page will be devoted to my review of Rogaine for women.

-Now we are thankful that it doesn’t mean complete balding, which is pretty rare in females, which is also known as hereditary hair loss which is a condition that begins with a gradual thinning of the hair on the top of your head.
-This can start as early as you 20’s with a second peak of baldness beginning during peri- or post-menopause.
+Now we are thankful that it doesn’t mean complete balding, which is pretty rare in females, which is also known as hereditary hair loss which is a condition that begins with gradual hair thinning on the top of your head.
+This can start as early as your 20’s with a second peak of baldness or bald spots beginning during peri- or post-menopause.
 By time women turn 50, 40% of women will be affected.

-It sounds pretty depressing, but there is some good news about balding.
+It sounds pretty depressing, but there is some good news about hair shedding and female hair loss when it comes to treating hair loss.
 The first and only once a day topical regrowth treatment which is available over the counter and it has been formulated just for women, it’s called Women’s Rogaine.

 Everyone has heard of Rogaine, but like me you probably didn’t know what it was or how it actually worked.

 Does Rogaine for Women actually work?
 Rogaine for Women is another product that I decided to review based on all the positive feedback for the men’s version that is called Rogaine For Men.